matloff/fasteR/README.md

 comparison will then yield 100 TRUEs and FALSEs, so summing gives us the number of TRUEs, exactly what we want.

-> ❄️  Your Turn
->
-> Try a few other experiments of your choice using **sum**.
-> I'd suggest starting with finding the sum of the first 25 elements in
-> **Nile**.
-You may wish to start with experiments on a small vector, say
-> (2,1,1,6,8,5), so you will know that your answers are correct.
-> Remember, you'll learn best nonpassively.
-Code away!

 A question related to *how many* years had a flow above 1200 is *which* years had that property.
 Well, R actually has a **which** function: